US accuses financial website of spreading Russian propaganda - NewsBreak

 Officials described for the first time what they say are direct communications between Russian spies and the editors or directors of the media outlets.
 They did not release records of the communications.

 FSB officers had directed Konstantin Knyrik, the head of NewsFront, to write stories specifically damaging to Ukraine's image, U.S. officials alleged.
-They said Knyrik has been praised by senior FSB officers for his work and requested derogatory information that he could use against the Caucasian Knot, a website that covers news in the mostly Muslim republics of southern Russia and neighboring countries such as Georgia.
+They said Knyrik has been praised by senior FSB officers for his work and requested derogatory information that he could use against the Caucasian Knot, a website that covers news in the Caucasus, where Russia has also maintained conflicts with smaller neighbors.

 The editor of PolitNavigator sent reports of published articles to the FSB, an official said.
 And the managing editor of Antifashist allegedly was directed at least once by the FSB to delete material from the site.